YouTransactor-SAS/mPOS-SDK-Android/README.md

 * uCube Touch

 The uCube Touch is a new version of the uCube.
 There are some hardware differences, like:
-* The uCube use the classical Bluetooth and the uCube Touch use the BLE
+* The uCube use the Classic Bluetooth and the uCube Touch use the Bluetooth Low Energy (BLE)
 * The uCube provide a magstripe reader but not the uCube Touch
 * ...

 For the SDK, there is no difference betwen all YouTransactor's card terminals.
-For example, if you integrate the uCube Touch, at the beginning you should use UCubeAPI to setup a BLE Connexion, and if you intergrate the uCube, you should setup a Bt classic connexion manager.
-So the RPC module will use the connexion manager instance that you choose to send/receive data from terminal.
+For example, if you integrate the uCube Touch, at the beginning you should use UCubeAPI to setup a BLE Connexion Manager, and if you intergrate the uCube, you should setup a classic bluetooth connexion manager.
+So the RPC module will use to send/receive data from terminal.

 ### 2. uCube